 Visit the Ryedale Folk Museum in Hutton le Hole

 The Ryedale Folk Museum covers 6 acres of land and showcases rural life in the area dating back to the Iron Age.
 In 20 buildings you can explore what life was like in the Manor House and Village shops.
 See crafts and crofters cottages as well as a witches hovel and a dairy.

 If you like adventure you’ll love Go Ape at Dalby Forest.
-Treetop adventures, zip line adventures, bouncy nets and all-terrain Segwaysall provide for a great outdoor adventure for all the family.
+This treetop adventure, zip line adventures and bouncy nets are one of the best fun things to do in Pickering.
+There’s also all-terrain Segways which provide for a great outdoor adventure for all the family.
 Stay locally in Pickering and explore Dalby Forest for amazing fun.

 In 1984, the Cropton Brewery was started in the cellars of the New Inn, Cropton.
 Roll forward to 1994 and a purpose-built brewing facility was built on farmland at the rear of the pub, doubling production.
 The brewery was renamed the Great Yorkshire Brewery in 2010.
 The Brewery now, as well as beer, offers accommodation, food and guided tours with a take-home bottle of beer included!
 Find out more from the Great Yorkshire Brewery.